Adaptive Sailing Offshore

 Day Skipper

 Description: Confirm a boat.
 Pick your crew.
 File your float plan.
 Then take the helm for a few hours or a day of sailing.
 Requires demonstrated experience and skill suited to your plans and the forecast.
-Activation subject to skills verification (see details below).

 Mass Bay Skipper

 Description: For experienced sailors ready to explore the coastline between Rockport (Cape Ann) and Provincetown (Cape Cod) up to 20nm offshore: schedule multiple trips for up to 4 consecutive days each.
-Activation subject to skills verification (see details below).

 New England Skipper

 Description: For experienced sailors ready to explore the New England coastline up to 20nm offshore.
 Schedule multiple trips for up to 10 consecutive days.
-Activation subject to skills verification (see details below).

 Join Our Mission